 Richard Saul’s Error-Ridden Website

 The image below is from the website of Richard Saul, author of ADHD Does Not Exist.
-[Update: It has since been removed.]
+[Update: His website has since been removed.]

 We always want to address challenges with the right diagnosis.
 That requires parents being pro-active in reading and learning so they can pursue the best care for their child.
 If food sensitivities are causing a child’s cognitive problems, for example, those should be addressed.
 If troubles at home between the parents are creating stress and anxiety, don’t scapegoat the child for responding with anxiety.